18F/identity-pki/.github/ISSUE_TEMPLATE/offboard-devops.md

 Note that not all Login employees will have access to everything listed here.

+- [ ] If user has a personal sandbox, ensure it has been destroyed
 - [ ] Remove from `user_map` in `terraform/master`
  _user name_